mattermost/mattermost-test-management/data/test-cases/channels/edited-post/3-Restore-Attachment.md

 Steps:

 1. Navigate to the post and open the Edit version panel.
-2. Verify the user cannot see the post and files of an edit version beyoud data retention date.
+2. Verify the user cannot see the post and files of an edit version beyond data retention date.